How It Works

 Storidge integrates with orchestration systems through a plugin API.
 Our volume plugin and CIO software is installed on every member node of a cluster and enables storage to be natively provisioned from within a Docker environment.
 Application containers consume Storidge volumes by passing requests through the Orchestration System.
 Requests for Docker storage are forwarded through the CIO volume plugin and processed by the Container IO Distributed Storage layer which manages the lifecycle of the virtual volumes.

-Why CIO Abstraction Layer?
+Why Storidge Abstraction Layer?

 - surpass limitations of static infrastructure